Back to Home

 FigmaReact

 100,000+ files organized by date— but faculty think in topics.
-I redesigned how CS facilitators find and assemble course materials across two major releases.
+I redesigned how CS facilitators find and assemble course materials across two releases.

-Facilitators are undergraduate TAs paid 10 hours per week, with six hours outside the classroom split between meetings and creating unique weekly worksheets.
-To build these, they pull from 17 years of archived problems stored across scattered Google Drives, organized chronologically by quarter and week.
+Facilitators are undergraduate TAs with only six hours outside the classroom split between meetings and creating unique weekly worksheets.
+They spend their time pulling problems from Google Drives, organized chronologically by quarter and week.

 Current Facilitator Workflow3–5 Hours Weekly